archaict/Project/Network/readme.md

 - [NetworkChuck - OSI Layer](https://www.youtube.com/watch?v=3kfO61Mensg)
 - [Network Direction - OSI Layer](https://www.youtube.com/watch?v=y9PG-_ZNbWg)

-English is not primary language, since I wrote this for public use, I try to use English as much as I can.
+English is not my primary language, since I wrote this for public use, I try to use English as much as I can.
 Sorry for any grammatical errors, happy Learning!